 Is Santa the same all over Europe?

-In Austria and Germany, they have Christkind, who is a baby with lovely golden hair, and wings, symbolizing baby Jesus.
+According to German and Austrian customs and traditions, there’s Christkind, who is a baby with lovely golden hair, and wings, symbolizing baby Jesus.
 It is also Baby Jesus who brings gifts to the children from the Czech Republic, where it is called Ježíšek, and to those from Slovakia, where he is called Ježíško.

 The Cypriots have Ai-Vasilis, and the Greeks have Aghios Vassilis.
 They are both the same St. Basil, who visits children on New Year’s Eve.
 Like Santa Claus, he arrives exhausted, enjoys the treats left for him under the Christmas tree, and leaves presents under it.